Heavy fighting in Gaza's second-largest city leaves hundreds of patients stranded in main hospital

 ISRAELI DIVISIONS OVER WAR AIMS

-Netanyahu says Israel is also committed to returning the over 100 hostages that remain in captivity after most of the others were freed in exchange for the release of Palestinian prisoners during a November cease-fire.
+In addition to defeating Hamas, Netanyahu says Israel is also committed to returning the over 100 hostages that remain in captivity after most of the others were freed during a November cease-fire.

-But many Israelis, including at least one member of Netanyahu’s War Cabinet, say that’s impossible without reaching another agreement with Hamas.
-The militant group says it won’t release any more hostages until Israel ends its offensive.
+But many Israelis, including at least one member of Netanyahu’s War Cabinet, say that’s impossible without reaching another agreement with Hamas — and the militant group says it won’t release any more hostages until Israel ends its offensive.

 A BUFFER ZONE IN GAZA?

-Hamas was still attacking Israeli forces, even in some of the most devastated areas, and firing rockets into Israel.
-An attack Monday near the border killed 21 Israeli soldiers, the military’s biggest loss of life in a single attack since Oct.
+Hamas is still attacking Israeli forces, even in some of the most devastated areas, and firing rockets into Israel.
+An attack Monday near the border killed 21 Israeli soldiers as they were preparing explosives for a controlled demolition.
+It was the military’s biggest loss of life in a single attack since Oct.
 7.

 Israeli media said the troops were working to create an informal buffer zone about a kilometer (half a mile) wide along the border to prevent militants from attacking Israeli communities near Gaza.
-The military said the operation was aimed at providing security for those communities but has declined to say if it plans to carve out an official buffer zone.
+Two TV channels ran footage showing what appeared to be a controlled demolition of several structures near the border, which the broadcasters said was done in the area of the attack.

+Satellite images from Planet Labs PBC taken last Saturday — before the attack — appeared to show the uniform destruction of buildings and agricultural fields in the area.

+Military spokespeople have not used the term “buffer zone,” but say troops are uprooting militant infrastructure near the border in order to provide security for Israeli communities on the other side.

 The United States, which has provided essential military and diplomatic support for the offensive, has said it is opposed to any attempt by Israel to shrink Gaza’s territory.